pkrasam/acala-pathway/README.md

 v14.16.1
 ```

-Create a project folder as such:
+Create a project folder, change directory, and initialise as such:

 ```
 mkdir acala